 UL Xplorlabs are modules designed to help middle school students "solve through science," specifically by creating solutions to real-world safety engineering problems.
 Currently, there are two modules: Fire Forensics and Portable Electrical Power.
 Modules include interactive videos, online simulations, and hands-on Xperiments that can be done in the classroom.

-Students begin by watching a video that presents the challenge, like ensuring safe electric power in our portable devices.
-There are built-in, interactive pause points during the video to make sure students understand the science in the problem.
-After watching the video, online simulations allow students to do experiments that wouldn't be safe in a classroom; one simulation has them drop hoverboards from different heights and see how that might impact the battery inside.
-They then engage in actual classroom experiments, such as testing materials for durability and heat performance, to pick the best hoverboard lithium-ion battery enclosure.
+Students begin by watching a video that presents the challenge, like figuring out the point of origin of a fire or ensuring safe electric power in our portable devices.
+There are built-in, interactive pause points during the videos to make sure students understand the science in the problem.
+After watching the video, online simulations allow students to do experiments that wouldn't be safe in a classroom; one simulation has them drop hoverboards from different heights and see how that might impact the battery inside, while another has them look for evidence in a kitchen fire.
+They then engage in actual classroom experiments, such as building a calorimeter to measure heat release or testing materials for durability and heat performance to pick the best hoverboard lithium-ion battery enclosure.

 Some of the pause points in the videos may not be that exciting, like clicking on hot spots to better understand how a lithium-ion battery works.
 However, the pause points are short, and students stay involved because they need to know the information (to make sure that their phones don't explode).
 Throughout both the simulations and the classroom experiments, students benefit from failure.
 Kids are reminded that getting things wrong isn't a bad thing -- it just means they've figured something out.